CROCODILE-CESM/regional-mom6/docs/angle_calc.md

 We then define each method with a bunch of if statements.
 Here are the processes:

 1. Given angle is the default method of accepting the hgrid's angle_dx
-2. Fred's method is the least code, and we simply swap out the hgrid angle with the generated one we calculate right where we do the rotation.
+2. The EXPAND_GRID method is the least code, and we simply swap out the hgrid angle with the generated one we calculate right where we do the rotation.